2026 Cannabis Industry Statistics

 How the industry is performing and where it's headed

 For the cannabis industry, the only constant is change.
-Marijuana regulations, laws, sentiment, technology and business practices evolve each year—meaning there’s a long list of new data and insights to unpack.
+Cannabis regulations, laws, sentiment, technology, and business practices evolve each year—meaning there’s a long list of new data and insights to unpack.

 In this report, you’ll see marijuana use statistics, the national sentiment around weed acceptance/accessibility, marijuana market growth, employment trends, and legal facts.